rlisahuang/rlisahuang.github.io/_pages/about.md

 Previously, I obtained my B.A. in Computer Science and Cognitive & Linguistic Sciences from Wellesley College (Wellesley, MA, USA).

-Outside of computer science, I enjoy music, cooking, hiking, and reading.
+Outside of computer science, I enjoy music, figure skating, cooking, and hiking.
 As my experience with linguistics suggests, my passion for languages extends beyond programming languages: my first language is Mandarin, my French is B1/B2, and my Japanese is terrible but in progress.

 <!-- To contact me, please email me at either r6huang [at] ucsd [dot] edu or rlisahuang [at] gmail [dot] com. -->